 Mercedes EQA interior space, storage & comfort

-You’ll also find USB-C ports in the back, plus doorbins capable of carrying small water bottles.
+Regardless, you also get USB-C ports in the back, plus door bins capable of carrying small water bottles.
 There’s a central armrest that folds down to reveal a pair of cupholders, too.

 In This Review

-- 6Practicality & boot space - currently readingCabin space is strong, but the Mercedes EQA's boot is on the small side – both compared to the petrol GLA and fully electric rivals
+- 6Boot space, seating & practicality - currently readingCabin space is strong, but the Mercedes EQA's boot is on the small side – both compared to the petrol GLA and fully electric rivals